High School Students at Columbia

 Special Admit Students / Admissions and Records 209.588.5231

 Columbia College requires a copy of your Official High School Transcript.
 Please contact your high school Registrar to obtain a copy.
 Students will be able to register for classes when ALL admissions paperwork is on file in the Admissions and Records office.
-The required documents are available online following the links above or on the left under Resources.
+The required documents are available online following the links above.

 No special arrangements for additional supervision of underage students are available at Columbia College.
 It is the responsibility of the parent(s) to assure that their student is able to handle the college environment, as well as the content of the courses in which the student enrolls.
 The Yosemite Community College Board of Trustees waives the enrollment unit fee for special admit students.
 However, all students must have the BOG Fee Waiver Application on file annually and will be responsible for all other fees.
 Contact the College Admissions and Records Office at 209.588.5231 for further college policies and procedures.

 Middle College, a partnership between Columbia College and Sonora High School, offers juniors and seniors in high school the opportunity to begin their college careers before graduation.
 Students are able to work toward an Associate's Degree, explore possible careers, or gain advanced technical training.
 Students from all area high schools who have demonstrated their ability to succeed academically are encouraged to apply.
 If accepted, the students will take two periods of their choice at Sonora High School.
 They will fulfill the rest of their requirements and electives with college courses at Columbia College.

 Summerville High - Early College

 The Early College Program is a partnership between Summerville High School and Columbia College which allows juniors and seniors to take college classes concurrently with their high school classes.
 Summerville High School Grade Level Coordinators will work with students to help adjust their high school schedule to best adapt to their college course schedule.

 College and Career Access Pathway (CCAP)